 This means that there's no risk in The Vendor losing any money, because even if The Affiliate Marketer fails to make any sales, then he/she just won’t get a commission!

+What Is An Affiliate Marketer?

 Affiliate Marketers Are Sales Agents Who Can Help Promote Your Products Online, In Exchange Of A Commission.